André Andrejew: Le Corbeau controversy

-In 1943, André Andrejew worked as a production designer on Le Corbeau, a thriller by Henri-Georges Clouzot.
+In 1943, Andrejew worked as a production designer on Le Corbeau, a thriller by Henri-Georges Clouzot.
 This anti-authoritarian film became very controversial during the occupation, when it was seen as indirectly attacking the Nazi system, and censored; yet after the liberation of France in August 1944, Le Corbeau was perceived as being made by collaborators, and it was rumored to have been released in Germany as Nazi anti-French propaganda, when in fact it was suppressed by the Germans.

 However, the film was disliked by all political parties in postwar France, and there was a strong consensus to treat this movie as a scapegoat for a national feeling of guilt for not putting up enough resistance against Nazi Germany.
 Clouzot was at first banned for life from directing films in France; his actors, who acted also in other movies, were sentenced to long prison terms.

 Several important personalities in France, including artist Jean Cocteau and philosopher Jean-Paul Sartre, went to the defense of Le Corbeau and Clouzot himself.
 Clouzot's ban was commuted to three years, counted from the release of Le Corbeau, which in fact meant two years' ban.
 Andrejew, as his close collaborator, was banned for nine months, forcing him to renew his English contacts.

 The French ban on Le Corbeau was lifted only in 1969.

 Final years — Hollywood productions

-Andrejew continued to work as a production designer in England, France, and since 1948, he designed décors for several major international productions as Anna Karenina, Alexander the Great (shot in Spain), and Anastasia.
+Andrejew continued to work as a production designer in England, France, and from 1948, he designed décors for several major international productions as Anna Karenina, Alexander the Great (shot in Spain), and Anastasia.